Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 In this lab, you will
-- Update the template you created in Lab 1 to leverage the modules you published to the ACR instead and
+- Update the template you created in Lab 1 to leverage the modules you published to the ACR instead
 - Learn how to extend the template with new solutions

 ### _Navigation_